stephmarie17/100-days-of-code/log.md

 **Thoughts:** Really excited to dive into Express so that all of the work I've been doing with node will be more functional for real applications.

+### Day 17: November, 19, 2019
+#### Weird JavaScript stuff

+**Today's Progress:** While doing Colt Steele's Web Developer Bootcamp, I've also been doing a purely JavaScript course on Udemy and have finally gotten to the more complex JavaScript stuff like closures and asynchronous functions.
+Spent today working through different coding activities to apply what I've learned.

+**Thoughts:** The more I practice with JavaScript, the more I love it!
+There's so many cool things to do with it, I really want to deepen my JS knowledge base.

+### Day 18: November, 20, 2019
+#### More JS, more Node

+**Today's Progress:** Continuing form yesterday, I've been working my way through Jonas Schmedtmann's Complete JavaScript Course and I'm almost halfway done!
+Today I ran my code in node instead of the browser so I can also get node practice in, too.

+**Thoughts:** Still loving learning more about JS.
+Bind, call, apply are super badass and I think I'm addicted to learning more about JS.

+### Day 19: November, 21, 2019
+#### Create node apps

+**Today's Progress:** Been working on a mini-project for my in-person bootcamp, which is rendering a pdf file of a developer's profile based on their GitHub profile.
+Built a lot of the functionality today and researched different npm libraries to convert html files to pdf.

+**Thoughts:** This project has been challenging simply because I'm getting to know the GitHub API better, but it's really fun.

+### Day 20: November, 22, 2019
+#### Node project continued

+**Today's Progress:** Added on to what I worked on yesterday and still having a few buggy issues but feeling better about where the project will go from here.

+**Thoughts:** Tomorrow I leave for a week long vacation so I'm a little worried about my 100 Days of Code progress but I'm so stoked I've done 20 days so far!
+It's gone by super fast!